-Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother Froze To Death During Portland Cold Wave
+Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother, Froze To Death During Portland Cold Wave

-In a tragic incident, a one-day-old baby from Portland, Oregon reportedly froze to death as freezing temperatures caused by an intense cold wave swept through the region.
+In a tragic incident, a 1-day-old baby from Portland, Oregon reportedly froze to death as freezing temperatures caused by an intense cold wave swept through the region.
 According to The Willamette Week, the baby was only a few hours old when the child was found with a homeless woman on January 9.
 The report added that the mother and the baby were first spotted near a bus stop along Southeast Powell Boulevard.
-There is still debate on the cause of death of the baby with some people arguing that the child could have been stillborn and that the death was not directly weather-related.
+There is still debate on the cause of death of the baby, with some people arguing that the child could have been stillborn and that the death was not directly weather-related.

 To ALL #ELECTED #OFFICALS THIS IS THE REAL AMERICA !!!!